PerfectFit-project/virtual-coach-rasa/Rasa_Bot/README.md

 We no longer use spacy language embeddings, and we removed entity recognition from the pipeline.
 Let's keep an eye on whether we want to keep doing this.

 ### Rasa Version
 Currently, the model is trained in Rasa 3.2.8.
 Different Rasa versions are not necessarily compatible w.r.t. e.g. layout of the language model files, so we should eventually choose a specific Rasa version, probably the most current one.
 See [here](https://rasa.com/docs/rasa/changelog) for the changelog for Rasa Open Source.
+For Rasa 3.2.8, use Python 3.7 for development and training the model.

 ### Agent Name
 The agent name is set in the "domain.yml"-file in the slot "agent_name."
 Changing this name in said file requires retraining the model.